Economic impact of the COVID-19 pandemic: Financial markets

+Viewed in context, the price of oil has been affected internationally at the times of the COVID-19 pandemic, the 2022– Russo-Ukrainian war and the 2026 Iran war.

 Economic turmoil associated with the coronavirus pandemic has wide-ranging and severe impacts upon financial markets, including stock, bond and commodity (including crude oil and gold) markets.
 Major events included the Russia–Saudi Arabia oil price war that resulted in a collapse of crude oil prices and a stock market crash in March 2020.
 The United Nations Development Programme expects a US$220 billion reduction in revenue in developing countries, and expects COVID-19's economic impact to last for months or even years.
 Some expect natural gas prices to fall.

 During the early phase of COVID in April and May, there was a significant correlation between the extent of the outbreak and volatility in financial and stock markets.
 The broader effects of this volatility impacted credit markets, and save for government interventions and central banks pursuing quantitative easing, would have led to more significant economic downturns.

 Manufacturing

-See also 2020–present global chip shortage.
+See also 2020–2023 global chip shortage.

 2021 car production crisis

+US vehicle prices surged during the COVID-19 pandemic, but then stabilized somewhat.

-New vehicle sales in the United States have declined by 40%.
-The American Big Three have all shut down their US factories.
+New vehicle sales in the United States declined by 40% in March 2020.
+The American Big Three shut down their US factories.
 The German automotive industry came into the crisis after having already suffered from the Dieselgate-scandal, as well as competition from electric cars.
 Boeing and Airbus suspended production at some factories.
 A survey conducted by the British Plastics Federation (BPF) explored how COVID-19 is impacting manufacturing businesses in the United Kingdom (UK).
 Over 80% of respondents anticipated a decline in turnover over the next 2 quarters, with 98% admitting concern about the negative impact of the pandemic on business operations.
-In July 2021, car production in the United Kingdom hit lowest level since 1956.
+In July 2021, car production in the United Kingdom hit its lowest level since 1956.